sdht0/selfwatcher/README.md

 ## How to run

-I'm running selfwatchers on macOS using [nix-darwin](https://github.com/nix-darwin/nix-darwin) and on NixOS running inside [UTM](https://github.com/utmapp/UTM/).
+I'm running selfwatcher on macOS using [nix-darwin](https://github.com/nix-darwin/nix-darwin) and on NixOS with Plasma 6 inside [UTM](https://github.com/utmapp/UTM/).

 ### NixOS